Disease Guide ·Ear Infections ·2026

 What Causes Ear Infections in Cats

-Ear mites (Otodectes cynotis) are the most common cause in kittens and outdoor cats.
-Bacterial and yeast infections are more common in adults.
-Allergies (food or environmental) predispose cats to chronic ear problems.
-Polyps growing in the ear canal, foreign bodies, and immune system disorders can also trigger infections.
-Unlike dogs, simple ear infections in cats usually point to an underlying issue.
+Ear mites (Otodectes cynotis) are most common in kittens and outdoor cats.
+Bacterial and yeast infections prevail in adults.
+Allergies predispose cats to chronic problems.
+Polyps, foreign bodies, and immune disorders trigger infections.
+Unlike dogs, feline ear infections signal an underlying cause.
 Ear mites cause over 50% of ear infections in cats

 Symptoms - What to Watch For

 Head shaking and ear scratching.
-Dark, crumbly discharge (ear mites) or yellow-brown waxy buildup (bacterial/yeast).
-Redness and swelling inside the ear.
-Odor from the ear canal.
-Tilting the head to one side.
-Pain when touching the ear area.
-In severe cases, loss of balance or hearing loss.
+Dark, crumbly discharge (ear mites) or yellow-brown buildup (bacterial/yeast).
+Redness, swelling, and odor.
+Head tilt or pain near the ears.
+Severe cases: loss of balance or hearing loss.
 Dark coffee-ground discharge is the classic ear mite sign

 Diagnosis - $50-$150